Energy prices are increasing slightly from January

-Your savings don’t have to wait.
-We have a new fixed price tariff2 available to you now, that’s £2013 below the current price cap.
+Switch to our fixed price tariff2for peace of mind.
 And if we launch an even cheaper tariff, you can move to it at any time with no exit fees.

-Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends4, where you can enjoy half-price electricity5 every Saturday and Sunday between 11am and 4pm.
+Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends3, where you can enjoy half-price electricity4every Saturday and Sunday between 11am and 4pm.

 Unlock My ScottishPower rewards

-Your savings don’t have to wait.
-We have a new fixed price tariff2 available to you now, that’s £2013 below the current price cap.
+Switch to our fixed price tariff2for peace of mind.
 And if we launch an even cheaper tariff, you can move to it at any time with no exit fees.

-Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends4, where you can enjoy half-price electricity5 every Saturday and Sunday between 11am and 4pm.
+Don’t miss out on the chance to get some incredible savings with our Half-Price Weekends3, where you can enjoy half-price electricity4every Saturday and Sunday between 11am and 4pm.

 Unlock My ScottishPower rewards